 - 14.1.1.
 Impact Fees & Mitigations - 14.1.1.1.
 In areas where fire service impact fees have been adopted in support of SFD by the authority having jurisdiction to permit building and land uses, each new proposed development will have a capacity analysis completed to determine the system wide impacts the proposed development will have on fire concurrency within the SFD service area. - 14.1.1.2.
 System impacts will be assessed utilizing SFDs Mitigation Assessment Worksheet.
 (See Appendix B) - 14.1.1.3.
 Impact fees will be calculated and determined by applying the appropriate formula found in Appendix A. - 14.1.1.4.
 SFD staff will determine appropriate non-fee mitigations that will provide adequate protection necessary to provide fire service concurrency to the proposed development. - 14.1.1.5.
-SFD staff shall consider developer submitted alternate mitigations and fee amounts presented in a study that provides acceptable alternatives to the mitigations found in this policy. - 14.1.2.
-Impact & Level of Service Fees & Mitigations - 14.1.2.1.
-In areas where fire service impact fees have not been adopted in support of SFD by the authority having jurisdiction to permit building and land uses, each new development when proposed, and upon notice of application,
+SFD staff shall consider developer submitted alternate mitigations and fee amounts presented in a study that provides acceptable alternatives to the mitigations found in this policy. - 14.1.1.6.
+If a developer builds a residential structure in the Residential 1 classification and installs a sprinkler system, then the reduction in the impact fee will be commensurate with at least the equivalent amount paid for the fire suppression portion of the impact fee. - 14.1.2.
+Impact & Level of Service Fees & Mitigations

-- shall have their direct impacts assessed and their appropriate mitigation options determined. - 14.1.2.2.
+- 14.1.2.1.
+In areas where fire service impact fees have not been adopted in support of SFD by the authority having jurisdiction to permit building and land uses, each new development when proposed, and upon notice of application, shall have their direct impacts assessed and their appropriate mitigation options determined. - 14.1.2.2.
 SFD shall pursue all appropriate mitigations necessary to maintain public safety and fire service concurrency through the provisions provided by the Growth Management Act (GMA), State Environmental Protection Act (SEPA), Washington State subdivision codes, and the adopted land use regulations in the authority having jurisdiction. - 14.1.2.3.
 Direct impacts will be assessed utilizing SFDs Mitigation Assessment Worksheet.
 (See Appendix B) - 14.1.2.4.
 Appropriate Level of Service Contribution fees will be calculated and determined by applying the formula found in Appendix A - 14.1.2.5.
 SFD staff will determine appropriate non-fee mitigations that will provide adequate protection necessary to provide fire service concurrency to the proposed development. - 14.1.3.
 Impact and Level of Service Fee Reduction: - 14.1.3.1.
 Where automatic fire sprinklers are voluntarily installed in single-family residential occupancies, a reduction equal to 30% of the impact or level of service fee shall serve to mitigate the costs of needed EMS and rescue resources.
 If the sprinklers are required as part of code requirements or law, the reduction does not apply.
 Additional reductions shall be applied as identified on the SFD Service Capacity Analysis worksheet in Appendix B. - 14.1.4.
 Fee Payment Policy: - 14.1.4.1.
 Payment of impact fees within the City of Shoreline will be collected by the City of Shoreline at time of permitting or as defined by a required development agreement.
 Impact or level of service fees shall be based on the most recently adopted formula and fees.
 Any fees paid later than required shall be subject to interest at a rate of one (1) percent per month.